Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Experimental realization and Conclusion

-In summary, we have examined the transport, thermoelectric, and noise characteristics of a normal metal–insulator–iron-pnictide junction to identify signatures of the superconducting pairing symmetry.
+In summary, we have examined the transport and noise characteristics of a normal metal–insulator–iron-pnictide junction to identify signatures of the superconducting pairing symmetry.
 While conventional conductance measurements provide useful information about quasiparticle transport, they are often insufficient to unambiguously distinguish between the $S_{++}$ and $S_{+-}$ states in multiband superconductors, as both pairing symmetries typically produce similar single-peak conductance spectra that mainly differ in magnitude.
 To overcome this limitation, we explored alternative probes that are more sensitive to interband coupling and electron–hole asymmetry.
 Our analysis shows that temperature-driven noise, $\Delta_T$ noise, provides a clear qualitative distinction between the two pairing symmetries, with the $S_{++}$ state exhibiting a twin-peak structure and the $S_{+-}$ state displaying a single-peak profile.
 Similar symmetry-dependent behavior is observed in both zero-temperature quantum shot noise and finite-temperature quantum noise.
-In addition, thermoelectric responses such as the thermovoltage and Seebeck coefficient reveal opposite sign-change trends for the two pairing states, reflecting their different quasiparticle transport characteristics.
-Together, these complementary signatures demonstrate that combined noise spectroscopy and thermoelectric measurements offer a robust and experimentally accessible framework for identifying the superconducting order parameter symmetry and probing interband coupling effects in iron-pnictide superconductors.
+Together, these complementary signatures demonstrate that combined noise spectroscopy measurements offer a robust and experimentally accessible framework for identifying the superconducting order parameter symmetry and probing interband coupling effects in iron-pnictide superconductors.
 Future work could extend the present analysis to multiterminal iron-pnictide junctions, where nonlocal transport processes such as crossed Andreev reflection become important.
 In such geometries, nonlocal noise correlations may provide additional phase-sensitive signatures of the pairing symmetry in multiband superconductors.